gfxprim/libstardict/README.md

 Library implements a subset of stardict dictionary formats as well as a binary lookup in the dictionary index.

-BEWARE this is alpha software, not well tested and API is not yet stable!
+BEWARE this is not well tested beta software.